 A specially appointed Compliance Officer and a Data Protection Officer are responsible for all relevant issues relating to the above matters.
 Both of them report directly to the Management Board.
 (3-3)

 WOLFORD'S MANAGEMENT

-The Management Board consists of two members: Paul Kotrba (COO) and Silvia Azzali (CCO).
+In the fiscal year 2023 the Management Board consisted of two members: Silvia Azzali (CEO) and Ralf Polito (COO).